top of page

 It's your responsibility to do routine body maintenance

-Keeping your finger on the pulse of your performance and the signals your body is sending you is a learning process that never ends.
-Embrace the challenge.
+Keeping your finger on the pulse of your performance and the signals your body sends you is a learning process that never ends.

 Standard #1: Neutral Feet